aliglara/my-curriculum/resume.md

 ## Summary
 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
 is intended to be used for a short summary. --> Analytical mindset, having extensive experience extracting useful facts from data.
 Enjoy open-ended issues and the application of developing technologies to challenging cases in various sectors.
-Good communicator with an optimistic outlook and a desire to solve problems
+Good communicator with an optimistic outlook and a desire to solve problems.

 ## Experience